tribblelab/lab_practices/molecular_protocols/RNeasyPlantMini.md

    **Note:** The volume of lysate may be less than 450 μl due to loss during homogenization.
 Precipitates may be visible after addition of ethanol.
 This does not affect the procedure.

 6. Transfer the sample (usually 650 μl), including any precipitate that may have formed, to an RNeasy spin column (pink) placed in a 2 ml collection tube (supplied).
 Close the lid gently, and centrifuge for 15 s at ≥8000 x g (≥10,000 rpm).
-Discard the flow-through into the waste container in the satalite accumulation area.
+Discard the flow-through into the sink.

    **Reuse the collection tube in step 7.** If the sample volume exceeds 700 μl, centrifuge successive aliquots in the same RNeasy spin column.
 Discard the flow-through into the sink after each centrifugation.